mrinal054/teethSeg_sr2f2u-net/README.md

 !pip install --target='/content/drive/MyDrive/library' keras-unet-collection !pip install --target='/content/drive/MyDrive/library' jenti
 ```
-You can set your own target location.
+You can set your own target location. <br>
+During inference, the package jenti is used to create patches.
+More details of it can be found [here](https://github.com/mrinal054/patch_and_merge).

 ### Reference:
 Sha, Y. Keras-unet-collection.
 GitHub repository (2021) doi:10.5281/zenodo.5449801.